Maurice Fox: Biography

 In 1928 and 1929, he won the Montreal City Championship.
 In 1929, he took 5th in Bradley Beach, New Jersey; world champion Alexander Alekhine won.
-In 1930, he won the Montreal Chess Club Summer tournament.
+In 1930, Fox won the Montreal Chess Club Summer tournament.
 In 1931, he took 12th in New York City (José Raúl Capablanca won).
-In 1933, he took 9th in Detroit (US Open).
-The event was won by Reuben Fine.
+In 1933, he took 9th in Detroit (US Open); the event was won by Reuben Fine.
 In 1935, he won the First Montreal Speed Championship, Montreal City Championship, and Canadian Chess Championship held at Sun Life.
 In 1936, he took 2nd, behind Boris Blumin in Toronto at the Canadian Championship.
-In the 1936 US Open, he took 2nd, behind Arthur Dake in the preliminaries and tied for 8-10th (finals) in Philadelphia.
+At the 1936 US Open, he took 2nd, behind Arthur Dake in the preliminaries and tied for 8–10th (finals) in Philadelphia.
 The event was won by I.A.
 Horowitz.

 In 1937, Fox took second in Quebec City (Canadian championship, Boris Blumin won).
 He won the Canadian Championship at Toronto 1938 and in Montreal 1940.
-His last championship win was in 1949 at Arvida, Quebec, ahead of Daniel Yanofsky and Fedor Bohatirchuk.
+His last championship win was in 1949 at Arvida, Quebec, ahead of Yanofsky and Fedor Bohatirchuk.
 In 1945, Fox beat Morrison on board 1 in a telegraph match Toronto vs Montreal.
 In 1954, he played for Canada at first reserve board in the 11th Chess Olympiad in Amsterdam (+5 –2 =1).
 At age 58, Fox beat the 13-year-old prodigy, Bobby Fischer, at the 1956 Canadian Open Chess Championship in Montreal.

 In a 1973 interview, Fox indicated he had learned chess at 14 when a brother brought home a chess set.
 His brilliance soon became apparent.
 While still in London, he was the only player to defeat Capablanca in a simultaneous exhibition (see Notable Games below).
 "I never took a lesson in my life," said Fox.
 "In fact, it was much later, after I entered tournaments with top players, that I even looked into a chess book."

 His specialty was the Scotch Opening.
 "I liked the Scotch because it is an aggressive, more reckless style of play," he said.
 "I hated to get piled up in a defensive game.
 I liked action."

 Blind in his left eye from childhood, Fox's deteriorating eyesight affected his ability to play competitive chess in later years.
 Nevertheless, at 80, he played in the Quebec Open, losing only to Kevin Spraggett.

 Fox never pursued a chess career, but worked as an electrical engineer with Bell and later with the standards branch of the federal government.
 He married his wife Sylvia in 1928, with whom he had two children.

 In 2000, Fox was posthumously inducted into the Canadian Chess Hall of Fame.